-One of my best friends used to make me zucchini soup.
-He would go to the farmer's market, and load up on farm fresh zucchini and basil.
-Even in the height of the summer, this soup made complete sense.
-It was creamy without any cream.
-It was savory.
-And it even tasted good lukewarm.
+Years ago, one of my best friends would go to the farmer’s market, load up on zucchini and fresh basil, and make a batch of soup.
+I always looked forward to it.
+Because even in the height of the summer, this soup made complete sense.
+It was creamy without any cream, used garden fresh ingredients and was savory in the best ways.

 Zucchini Basil Soup

 4 ½ cups broth (I used 2 1/2 Edward & Sons Not-Chick’n Bouillon Cubes mixed with 4 1/2 cups of water)